react-native-webrtc/react-native-callkeep/README.md

 ### reportEndCallWithUUID

-Report that the call ended without the user initiating
+Report that the call ended without the user initiating.
+(Not ended by user, is usually due to the following reasons)

 ```js
 RNCallKeep.reportEndCallWithUUID(uuid, reason);